Providence Gold Mines (CVE:PHD) Shares Up 42.9% – Time to Buy?

-Providence Gold Mines Inc. (CVE:PHD – Get Free Report) traded up 42.9% during mid-day trading on Saturday .
-The company traded as high as C$0.05 and last traded at C$0.05.
-273,000 shares were traded during trading, an increase of 182% from the average session volume of 96,785 shares.
+Shares of Providence Gold Mines Inc. (CVE:PHD – Get Free Report) rose 42.9% during mid-day trading on Friday .
+The stock traded as high as C$0.05 and last traded at C$0.05.
+Approximately 273,000 shares traded hands during mid-day trading, an increase of 182% from the average daily volume of 96,785 shares.
 The stock had previously closed at C$0.04.

 Providence Gold Mines Company Profile